Allahyar and the 100 Flowers of God

 Allahyar and the 100 Flowers of God is a 2023 Pakistani animated science fiction adventure film directed and written by Uzair Zaheer Khan.
 It is a sequel to 2018 film Allahyar and the Legend of Markhor produced by 3rd World Studios.
 The film stars the voices by Ali Zafar, Iqra Aziz, Humayun Saeed, Meera, and Bushra Ansari.
 It was released in Pakistan on 28 June 2023 by Mandviwalla Entertainment.
-The film is "first stereoscopic 3D animated feature produced in Pakistan."
+The film is the "first stereoscopic 3D animated feature produced in Pakistan."